informatics-isi-edu/ermrestjs/doc/api.md

 Column Aggregate Functions is a collection of available aggregates for the particular ReferenceColumn (min, max, count not null, and count distinct for it's column).
-Each aggregate should return an object that includes it's `alias` if it was provided and the string representation for querying for that information.
+Each aggregate should return the string representation for querying for that information.

 Usage:
  Clients _do not_ directly access this constructor.
 ERMrest.ReferenceColumn